 The Cape Cod Commission's GIS Department has the ability to create interactive web-based maps.
-If you are interested in designing this kind of map for your project, please send an email to Anne Reynolds, GIS Department Manager.
+If you are interested in designing this kind of map for your project, please send an email to Anne Reynolds, GIS Department Director.

 Significant Natural Resources - Data sets include wellhead protection areas, 350-ft. buffer of vernal pools, potential public water supply areas, priority and estimated habitat, DEP wetlands, and 300-ft. buffer from pond shore